richard-ui/User-Centric-Project/README.md

 Components
 - Feature 1 - allows users X to achieve Y, by having them fill out Z.
+- Feature 1 - Form

+  i.

 - In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- For future edits there will be a plan to using the Hover effects library, preferably on the Navigation Bar to make the headings stand out more

 Languages Used
 - HTML5